unspecifier/quizzler/src/markdown/nha-modules.md

 The ledger cannot be balanced without making all collection efforts.

-© submit an adjustment for additional reimbursement.
+- ❌ submit an adjustment for additional reimbursement.

-INCORRECT < MyAnswer

 An adjustment would not be submitted to collect patient financial responsibility.

-© callthe third-party p.
+- ❌ callthe third-party p.
-INCORRECT

 er to negotiate a higher rate of reimbursement.